numalariamodeling/FE-2023-examples/README.md

     # add weather directory as an asset
     task.common_assets.add_directory(os.path.join(manifest.input_dir, "example_weather", "out"), relative_path="climate")
 ```

 2. Adding demographics
     - You may have noticed a `build_demog()` function in the first example, now we'll look at it in more detail.
 There are a few ways to add demographics details to our simulations, primarily with a new generator where we add details as we go or from a csv or we can read in a pre-made json file.
 Here we'll use the `from_template_node` command in emodpy_malaria demographics with some basic information, such as latitude and longitude.
 We need to import this functionality directly from emodpy_malaria - you should see this at the top of your script
     - In the `build_demog()` function, you should see the template node command, add the latitude and longitude for your example site and increase the sample size to 1000.
     - We also want to add equilibrium vital dynamics to our script.
 This will set the birth and mortality rates to be equal so we have a relatively stable population in our simulations.
-For some experiments it can be desirable to set these seperately but for now this simple version will meet our needs.
+For some experiments it can be desirable to set these separately but for now this simple version will meet our needs.
 Add `SetEquilibriumVitalDynamics()` directly to the demographics file we are creating within the generator function (as seen below).
     - There are many aspects of demographics we are able to specify, such as the previously mentioned vital dynamics, risk distributions, and age distributions.
 The emod_api contains some existing age distributions.
 We'll need to import these PreDefined Distributions and then add it with `SetAgeDistribution` to our demographics file.
 Let's try adding the general distribution for Sub-Saharan Africa.

 ```py